moiz14553/jarvis/README.md

 - Provided installation and configuration instructions.
 - Included example commands and troubleshooting tips.

-Feel free to customize the contact information and any other details as needed!
+Feel free to customize  any other features as needed!